misshie/bioruby-ucsc-api/README.md

 * Before using a database, establish a connection to the database.
 For example, `Bio::Ucsc::Hg19::DBConnection.connect`.
 * A table in a database is represented as a class in the database module.
 For example, the snp132 table in the hg19 database is referred by `Bio::Ucsc::Hg19::Snp132`.
 * Queries to a field (column) in a table are represented by class methods of the table class.
 For example, finding the first record (row) of the snp132 table in the hg19 database is `Bio::Ucsc::Hg19::Snp132.first`.
 * Queries using genomic intervals are supported by the named scope ".with_intervals" and ".with_intervals_excl (omitting pertially included annotations)" method of the table class.
-The method accepts a Bio::GenomicInterval object containing a genomic interval such as "chr1:1233-5678".
+These methods accept a genomic interval string like "chr1:1233-5678".
 If a table to query has the "bin" column, the bin index system is automatically used to speed-up the query.
 * Fields in a retrieved record can be acccessed by using instance methods of a record object.
 For example, the name field of a table record stored in the "result" variable is "result.name".

 ## Sample Codes